Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Conventional Machine Learning vs. Deep Learning

-In contrast to conventional machine learning algorithms, deep learning models conduct both learning steps: they learn representations of the data \emph{and} a function mapping data representations to the output.

-Deep learning is one branch of representation learning in which features are not designed and selected manually but are learned by a machine learning algorithm \citep{Goodfellow2016}.
-In deep learning models, an abstract representation of the data is learned by applying the data to a stack of several simple functions \citep{Goodfellow2016}.
+These stated problems are overcome by deep neural networks and the real-valued vector representations that typically accompany deep neural networks \citep{Goldberg2016, Goodfellow2016}.
+In contrast to conventional machine learning algorithms, deep learning models can be considered to conduct both learning steps: They learn representations of the data \emph{and} a function mapping data representations to the output.
+In deep learning models, an abstract representation of the data is learned by applying the data to a stack of several simple (typically nonlinear) functions \citep[p.~5, 164-165]{Goodfellow2016}.
 Each function takes as an input the representation of the data created by (the sequence of) previous functions and generates a new representation:

-The first function $f_{R_1}$ takes as an input the data and provides as an output a first representation of the data.
-The second function $f_{R_2}$ takes as an input the representation learned by the first function and generates a new representation and so on.
-Deep learning models thus are characterized by providing a layered representation of the data in which each layer of representation is based on previous data representations \citep{Goodfellow2016}.
-Hereby, complex and abstract representations are learned from less abstract, more simple ones \citep{Goodfellow2016}.

-As they are composed of nested layers of functions, deep learning models are called \emph{deep} \citep{Goodfellow2016}.
-The representation layers, $\{R_1, R_2, R_3, \dots \}$, are named hidden layers \citep{Goodfellow2016}.
-The dimensionality of the vector-valued hidden layer outputs is a model's width and the number of hidden layers is the depth of a model \citep{Goodfellow2016}.
-Deep learning models differ in their architecture.
-Most types of models, however, are based on a chain of functions as specified in equation 2 \citep{Goodfellow2016}.

-Deep learning models do learn representations of the data.
-Yet, when applying them to text-based applications they do not take as an input the raw text documents.
-They still have to be fed with a data format they can read.
-Rather than taking as an input a raw text document $d_n = \{a_1, \dots, a_t, \dots, a_T\}$, which is a sequence of words (or more precisely: a sequence of tokens), deep learning models take as an input a sequence of word embeddings $\{\bm{z}_{[a_1]}, \dots, \bm{z}_{[a_t]}, \dots, \bm{z}_{[a_T]}\}$.